 This Publications page lists a variety of written outputs used by the team of scientists to communicate their work.

-Peer-reviewed literature are the formal scientific articles published by science journals to explain new ideas and discuss observations.
+The formal scientific articles published by science journals to explain new ideas and discuss observations.
 Peer-review means that the article has passed scrutiny by experts in that subject to ensure that the ideas and discussion are of the highest level.
 These articles have a formal layout: an abstract or summary, introduction, methods, results, discussion and a list of references.

-Reports are often written as outputs from research contracts or grants.
+Written as outputs from research contracts or grants.
 Reports are usually short, technical articles published to highlight the initial results of the work, and prior to publishing longer peer-reviewed articles.

-Conference papers are an excellent way for scientists to meet face-to-face with each other and to hear about the latest research.
+An excellent way for scientists to meet face-to-face with each other and to hear about the latest research.
 Conference papers can either be through a seminar speaking in front of an audience, or simply displayed as a large printed poster.
 The proceedings of a conference are usually short scientific articles, or abstracts of the seminar or poster.

-Book sections are chapters written for hard-copy or e-books books that can be either be peer-reviewed books read by other scientists, or written in a simpler language style as popular science for the general public.
+Chapters written for hard-copy or e-books books that can be either be peer-reviewed books read by other scientists, or written in a simpler language style as popular science for the general public.

-Magazine articles are written for the general public and use a much simpler language than is found in peer-reviewed scientific articles.
+Written for the general public and use a much simpler language than is found in peer-reviewed scientific articles.
 Examples can be items written and illustrated for popular science magazines, newspapers, or for professional and technical magazines.